niklasries/AnnoFrog/README.md

         *   **Q/E Keys:** Cycle to the previous/next keypoint to place.
         *   **Enter Key:** Finalize keypoint placement for the current person and return to Idle mode (person remains selected).
 5.  **AI-Assisted Annotation:**
-    *   Use the "AI Tools" panel (or similar name).
+    *   Use the "AI Tools" panel.
-    *   *(You might want to specify how PoseViT is triggered for BBox detection, e.g., a button or automatic on frame load)*
     *   For RTMO keypoints: Click "Run AI on Current Frame (V)" or similar button to get suggestions.
     *   Adjust confidence and target mode as needed.
     *   AI suggestions appear and can be accepted (e.g., by double-clicking them or via context menu).